 - The child’s needs for health, safety, and welfare and any factors of location which might affect these aspects

 - The current condition of mental and physical health of each parent

 - Any preferences of the child so long as they are over 12 years old

-A divorce is often very painful and difficult for both parents, but it can be excruciating on any children you share.
+A divorce is often very painful and difficult for both parents, but it can be excruciating for any children you share.
 It is the goal of G.J.
 Chavez & Associates, P.C. to expedite the process as smoothly and amicably as possible so that you and your family can begin your new journey together without additional pain and anxiety.